OnArrow/recite_word/Reader/分级阅读/07 A new boyfriend.md

 8. Jim and I went to a bar in the centre of Norwich.
 It was in the old area of town, close to the river.
 There was a pool table in the bar.
 I like playing pool.
 Ron taught me how to play, years ago.
 Now I'm better than him.

+   - `pool table` 台球桌

 9. Jim saw me looking at the pool table and the next moment he was putting some money into the side of it.
 We played and I won easily.
 It only took five minutes.

 10. My last boyfriend got angry when he lost.
 But when I looked at Jim I saw that he was laughing.
 I liked that.

 11. 'Very good!' he said.
 "But my snowballs are better than yours!"
 Then he looked at me.
 "Can you understand me?"

 12. I smiled.
-Yes, I said.
-I can understand if you speak slowly.
-Can you understand me?
+'Yes,' I said.
+'I can understand if you speak slowly.
+Can you understand me?'

 13. Jim smiled too.
-Yes, he said, I can understand you very well.
+'Yes,' he said, 'I can understand you very well.'

 14. We sat down together at a table and for the next two hours we talked.
 Most of the time we spoke to each other, and sometimes we wrote things down.
 I didn't think about how we were talking, I was too interested in what we were saying.